Michal Grinstein-Weiss: Research

-Research partnerships
+Research Partnerships

 Dr. Grinstein-Weiss has been supported by government agencies including the U.S. Department of Treasury, U.S. Department of Education, U.S. Department of Health and Human Services, and the Consumer Financial Protection Bureau.
 In addition, her research won the support of philanthropic foundations such as the JPMorgan Chase Foundation, Ford Foundation, MacArthur Foundation, Smith Richardson Foundation, and Annie E. Casey Foundation.
 She also works closely in collaborations with industry partners, including Fortune-500 partners Intuit Inc. and Centene Corporation.

+Global Policy Research

+SPI has been growing its international research agenda through several research projects in Israel and Canada.
+Since 2017, the SPI researchers have been partnering with the National Insurance Institute of Israel to examine enrollment and participation patterns in Israel's universal Child Development Account program.
+In 2017 and 2018, the SPI team, Intuit, and representatives of the Canadian government have been discussing to pilot a savings-focused intervention in the tax-filing software in Canada.
+Since 2018, the SPI research team has been working with the Joint Distribution Committee in Israel (JDC-Israel) and researchers from several universities in Israel on developing and implementing behavioral interventions across a diverse set of social service programs.

-Child development accounts
+Child Development Accounts

 In addition to her most recent research efforts, Dr. Grinstein-Weiss is the principal investigator for a 10-year follow-up study of the American Dream Demonstration (ADD), the first large-scale test of Individual Development Accounts (IDAs) in the world.
 She also serves as consultant to the Israeli government on developing innovative universal savings policies and Child Development Accounts (CDAs).

 Grinstein-Weiss was instrumental in the effort to create equal opportunities for children in Israel and narrow income gaps for the next generation through the establishment of child development accounts.
 The Knesset, Israel's national legislature, passed legislation in November 2015 that authorizes the development of and funding for long-term savings accounts for all newborns.
 Every baby born to an insured resident of Israel on or after January 1, 2017, will have an account established for his or her benefit.
+As part of this program, every child under the age of 18 in Israel gets a savings account opened in their name, and government makes monthly contributions in the amount of NIS 50 (approximately $14) to the child development accounts.
+In addition, parents can opt to transfer additional monthly NIS 50 from a separate child allowance into their children's accounts.
+Parents can also decide how to allocate their funds, choosing between an array of different investment options ranging from low-risk, low-yield bank accounts to high-risk, high-yield investment accounts.
+If parents do not make an investment decision in the first six months of the child's life, children are enrolled in the default track.

+In partnership with the National Insurance Institute of Israel, which administers the child development account, the SPI research team is analyzing program enrollment and participation decisions of Israeli households that qualify for the SECP.